EladDavid-SW/Weatherly-NextJS/README.md

 ## Usage

-Enter a city name into the search bar and press the search button or hit enter to view the weather.
+Enter a city name into the search bar and press the search button to view the weather.